ziin/octodevs/README.md

-# Git Friends
+# Octodevs

-Git Friends is a tool to share your github profile with developers like you.
+Octodevs is a way of sharing your github profile with other developers.

+More updates coming soon.